Annette Nazareth

 Annette LaPorte Nazareth (born January 27, 1956) is an American attorney who served as a Commissioner of the U.S. Securities and Exchange Commission from August 4, 2005 to January 31, 2008.
 She is currently a partner at Davis Polk & Wardwell, where she works on regulatory matters and transactions in the firm's Washington, D.C. office.
 In 2021, she was appointed as Co-Chair of the Integrity Council for the Voluntary Carbon Market and in 2024 as a Freeman of London.

-Education
+Early life and education

 Naraeth was born on January 27, 1956, in Providence, Rhode Island and was raised near Providence.
 In 1978, she graduated from Brown University with an A.B., magna cum laude and Phi Beta Kappa.
 Nazareth went on to receive a Juris Doctor from Columbia Law School, where she was a Harlan Fiske Stone Scholar.

-Early career
+Career

 Following law school, Nazareth was an associate with the law firm of Davis Polk & Wardwell in 1981.
 From 1986 to 1994, she served as managing director and general counsel of Mabon Securities Corp. and its predecessor business, Mabon, Nugent & Co.
 From 1994 to 1997, Nazareth was a senior vice president and senior counsel of the fixed income division of Lehman Brothers.
 From 1997 to 1998, she was a managing director of Citigroup's Salomon Smith Barney unit as deputy head of the capital markets legal group.